Dwarf Mongoose Facts: The Smallest Carnivore in Africa

 Caring for the Pups

 A dominant female gives birth to three or four litters a year after a gestation period of around fifty-three days.
-There are two to four pups in each litter.
-The entire group is interested in the pups.
+A litter contains two to four pups.
+The entire dwarf mongoose group is interested in the pups.

 The mother suckles the young but seems to have little else to do with them.
 The other females and the males in the group take turns babysitting the pups, grooming and cleaning them, protecting them from danger, carrying them around, playing with them, and bringing them food.
 Occasionally a subordinate female will nurse the youngsters.
 Dwarf mongooses live for about eight years.